Homelessness increased dramatically since 2020.

 People staying in shelter today have fewer needs.

-Many are first-time homeless and have some income.
+Many people are experiencing homelessness for the first time and have some income.

 500 in 500 is a mobilization to solve this problem - to speed the path to stability for those who arrive at emergency shelters, to restore our emergency shelters to their intended purpose, and to ensure that no one needs to live in an emergency shelter or on the street.